We’ve been warned.

 4. Guarantee that service and suffering are recognized.

 This is the positive side of the previous point.
-Faithful service and suffering often go unnoticed by others – but not by God.
+Faithful service and suffering often go unnoticed by others— but not by God.

 5. Invigorated by hope.

-In Psalm 42-43, the psalmist asks his question three times: “Why are you downcast, O my soul?
-Why so disturbed within me?”
-Each time it is answered by an aspect of “hope in God …” (42:5, 11; 43:5).
-Hope in the future parousia, invigorates your soul in the present.
+Each time, the response is “hope in God …” (42:5, 11; 43:5).
+Hope in the future, parousia, invigorates your soul in the present.

-Among other things, it is the hope of vindication, joy, salvation, and above all, the presence (the parousia) of the Lord Jesus Christ.
+Among other things, it is the hope of vindication, joy, salvation, and, above all, the presence (the parousia) of the Lord Jesus Christ.

 [Enjoy the post?
 Subscribe to stay in the loop with living theology.]